 The University of Manchester's work with India

-India is at the forefront of global industry and we're proud to be their research partner.
+India is at the forefront of global industry.
+We're proud to work with India on a wide range of successful research collaborations.

 Proud to partner with India brochure